India’s Water Pollution Crisis: Causes, Impact, and Sustainable Solutions

 Impacts of Water Pollution: Destruction of biodiversity.
 Water pollution depletes aquatic ecosystems and triggers unbridled proliferation of phytoplankton in lakes — eutrophication.
 Contamination of the food chain

-Initiatives to Control Water Pollution:
+National Initiatives to Control Water Pollution

-National Measures:
+National Measures

 • Legal Measures: Water (Prevention & Control of Pollution) Act of 1974 and the Environment (Protection) Act of 1986.
 Preparation of action plan for sewage management and restoration of water quality in aquatic resources by State Governments